PinkDiamond1/action-reaction/README.md

 # Action-Reaction

 A system of contracts demonstrating a decentralized hot wallet using an action token and vote representation.
-This is a set of contracts trying to accomplish an action token distribution, action threshold voting, vote representation, and an example contract using a representitive holding action tokens as the signer for a validation function.
+This is a set of contracts trying to accomplish an action token distribution, action threshold voting, vote representation, and an example contract using a representative holding action tokens as the signer for a validation function.

 ### Building